john9francis/radiation-modeling/timeSpentPhase2.md

 - 9/29 7:52 am 1.25 hr checking units of intensity, and overhauling cmakelists
 - 9/30 9:03 am .25 hr readjusting g4 brems detector
 - 9/30 10:23 am 1.5 hr creating more data with the new setup
 - 9/30 7:35 pm 3 hrs writing the g4-brems essay, then messing with g4-brems.
 I tried filtering the particles and saving only the gammas or only the electrons.
 It turns out that I think that energy graph I was seeing was mostly electrons.
 But when I did only the gammas, it looked like characteristic x-rays.
 In other words, only very specific energies were shown.
 It was super interesting, it looked like a quantum effect was going on.
 Then I tried to impliment where the program creates both graphs at once, and it didn't quite work.

+# Week 20 10/2-10/8
+- [ ] Make the detector catch ALL the bremsstrahlung
+- [ ] Filter the particles by type
+- [ ] Get some energy distributions